cptwonton/notes/javascript/js_part1.md

 ###### Hoisting
 - functions are automatically hoisted, if declared using `function` keyword
-- variables are hosted if declared with `var` keyword. assignment is not hoisted, though.
+- variables are hoisted if declared with `var` keyword. assignment is not hoisted, though.
   - best to declare with `const` and `let`, and not rely on hoisting
 - function expressions, when assigned to variable, act just like variables
   - var variables hoisted, but function expression is not